SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 #### Finding common number for the sequences

 Once we have generated the numbers in both sequences, we can combine them and build the final solution.
 How will it look?
 For **each of the numbers** in the first sequence (starting from the smaller one), we will check if it exists in the other one.
-The first number that meets this criterion will be **the answer** to the task.
+The first number that meets this criterion will be **the answer** to the problem.

 We will do a **linear** search in the second array.
 We will leave, the more curious readers, to optimize it using the technique called **binary search** because the second array is generated in sorted form, i.e., it meets the requirement to apply this type of search.
 The code for finding our solution will look like this: